Real-time Stream Processing

 No Scripting?
 No Problem.

 Our visual query language gives you the power to refine or change your search queries by clicking UI elements that control everything from grouping, to filtering, to time-range selection.
-Whether you stick with the hundreds of built-in record attributes or branch out and define your own, this functionality means any user can quickly answer performance and security questions without needing to learn a query language.
+Whether you stick with the hundreds of built-in record attributes or branch out and define your own, this functionality means any user can quickly answer questions during an investigation without needing to learn a query language.

 For example, if you sort SQL messages by query string, you can identify attempted SQL injection attacks, pinpoint the malicious IP, and then instantly pivot to see all the activity of that client on the network over a given length of time.
 By exporting that information to Excel, CSV, or a visualization tool like Tableau or Qlik, you'll have a step-by-step map of what the attacker did so you can both respond with confidence and be better equipped to prevent future attacks.